26 of the Top Winemakers In Tokaj

 Tokaj-Hétszőlő (Tokaj; 55 hectares / 136 acres; +36 47 352 009)

-One of the large producers in Tokaj whose main focus is botrytis-based sweet wines rather than dries.
+Tokaj-Hétszőlő is one of the large producers in Tokaj whose main focus is botrytis-based sweet wines rather than dries.
 Their late harvests, szamorodnis, and aszús express the ethereal elegance of Tokaj’s loess soil compared with the heftier wines coming from the volcanic soils to the north.
 The sweeping 55-hectare vineyard blanketing the south side of Tokaj Hill is a true eye-candy lined with walking trails.
-Not far from the vines, in downtown Tokaj, they have a wine store with a historic cellar underneath it.
+Not far from the vines, in downtown Tokaj, they have a wine store to pile up on bottles with a historic cellar underneath it.

 László Alkonyi (Tállya; 1 hectare / 2 acres; [email protected]; +3630 960 6107)

 László Alkonyi is a unique character and a great asset to Tokaj.
 His love affair with the region started when he was the Budapest-based editor of Borbarát, a seminal wine magazine.
 In 2012, he moved to Tokaj full time and started his own winery.
-Today, he farms a one-hectare plot on Tökös-máj, perhaps the most valuable vineyard in all of Tokaj.
+Today, he farms a one-hectare plot on Tökös-máj, one of the prized vineyards in Tokaj.
 Alkonyi is a treasure trove of information with many opinions about the wine region and its place in the world.
 Every year, he does several rounds of harvests in search for “perfect” grapes and the results speak for themselves.

 Barta Pince - Vivien Ujvári (Mád; 13 hectares / 32 acres; [email protected]; +3630 324 2521)